NixNeovim/NixNeovimPlugins/assets/README_header.md

 ## Description

-This repository contains Nix packages of miscellaneous Vim/Neovim plugins I use but not provided by the official nixpkgs.
+This flake contains Nix packages of miscellaneous Vim/Neovim plugins.
+Most of them are simply not provided by the official nixpkgs.
+Some of them are provided but patched in this flake, or their version/revision in the official nixpkgs is not up to date for my use case.

 Packages are automatically updated twice per week using GitHub Actions.

 ## Usage